aws/chalice/docs/source/topics/authorizers.rst

 Creating an authorizer in chalice requires you use the ``@app.authorizer`` decorator to a function.
 The function must accept a single arg, which will be an instance of :class:`AuthRequest`.
 The function must return a :class:`AuthResponse`.
+An instance of :class:`AuthRequest` exposes the attributes:
+``token'' (which is taken from "Authorization" field of headers), dictionary ``headers'' (which contains the full HTTP headers of request) and dictionary ``cookies'' (which is parsed from the cookie string of the header).

 As an example, we'll port the example from the `API Gateway documentation`_.
 First, we'll show the code and then walk through it:

 .. code-block:: python